Actions & Inputs

 Active

-Text Fields have a selected state.
-The style of the input changes and a caret element in the input is also visible to visually communicate and provide feedback to the user that the Text Field has been selected and they can input content.
+The text field changes style, and a caret element in the input is also visible, to let the user know the text field has been selected and they can input content.

 Valid

-Text Fields in a valid state change style and can display a valid icon when the inputted entry conforms to a specific format (e.g., email address, credit card number, password creation requirements, etc.).
+The text field changes style, and can display a valid icon, when the inputted entry conforms to a specific format (e.g. email address, credit card number, password requirements).

 The input style change and validation icon can appear as soon as a user types a valid entry in the input or on submit.